2164-ServiceNow/Nithish-Venu-CricInfo/README.md

 ### User Stories:

-* As a user, I can to securely register for an account and log in to access the application's features.
+* As a user, I can securely register for an account and log in to access the application's features.

-* As a user, I can to search for movies by title, so that I can quickly find information about my favorite films.
+* As a user, I can search for movies by title, so that I can quickly find information about my favorite films.

-* As a user, I can to add movies to a personal watchlist, so that I can keep track of films I want to watch later
+* As a user, I can add movies to a personal watchlist, so that I can keep track of films I want to watch later

-* As a user, I can to remove movies from my watchlist, so that I can manage the list based on my preferences.
+* As a user, I can remove movies from my watchlist, so that I can manage the list based on my preferences.

-* As a user, I can to sort search results by release date or rating, so that I can prioritize movies according to my preferences.
+* As a user, I can sort search results by release date or rating, so that I can prioritize movies according to my preferences.

 * As a user, I can easily remove movies from my watchlist whenever I choose.

-* As a user, I can to watch trailers for movies directly within the application, so that I can preview them before watching.
+* As a user, I can watch trailers for movies directly within the application, so that I can preview them before watching.

-* As a user, I can to filter search results by genre or release year, so that I can find movies that match my interests.
+* As a user, I can filter search results by genre or release year, so that I can find movies that match my interests.

 ### Collaborators:
 Venu Babu Peram  - [venubabuperam](https://github.com/venubabuperam)